 Where can I get PEP?

 Some of the places you can go to seek treatment include your doctor’s office, emergency rooms, urgent care clinics, or a local HIV clinic.
 In Los Angeles County, The County of Los Angeles, Department of Public Health funds two clinics to provide PEP free of charge to those people at risk for HIV infection who do not have insurance to pay for the medication.
-Testing and counseling are also provided at these clinics.
-The clinic sites are The Los Angeles LGBT Center (Hollywood area): 1625 N. Schrader Blvd., Los Angeles, CA 90028, phone: 323.860.5880; and the OASIS Clinic (near Downtown/Compton): 1807 E. 120th St., Los Angeles, CA 90059, phone: 310.668.5131.
+Testing and counseling are provided at the Los Angeles LGBT Center (Hollywood area): 1625 N. Schrader Blvd., Los Angeles, CA 90028, phone: 323.860.5855.
+Information is also available via the LA County PEP Warmline at 213.351.7699.

 Where can I get information on assistance with co-pays and finding medication?